larryisthere/larryisthere.github.io/dawnary-privacy-en.md

 ## Legal Notice

+**Applicable Laws:**
+- This privacy policy applies to users worldwide
+- This policy complies with applicable privacy laws and regulations, including but not limited to GDPR (for EU users), CCPA (for California users), and PIPL (for China users)

+**Consent and Authorization:**
-By using this app, you agree to be bound by this privacy policy.
-This policy may be updated in accordance with applicable laws.
+- By using this app, you agree to be bound by this privacy policy
+- For sensitive personal information (such as location information), we will process it only with your explicit consent
+- You have the right to withdraw your consent at any time.
+Withdrawal of consent does not affect the lawfulness of processing based on consent before its withdrawal

+**Policy Updates:**
+- This policy may be updated in accordance with applicable laws
+- For significant changes, we will notify you within the app and update the "Last Updated" date

 ---

 **Important Notice:** Dawnary's core functionality is completely offline, and all your data is securely stored on your device by default.
 If you enable iCloud backup, data will be synced across your devices through Apple's iCloud service.
 We do not access or collect any of your personal information, nor do we upload data to any third-party servers.